tema-skakun/inception/README.md

 # inception

-This project aims to expand your system administration knowledge with Docker and docker compose.
+This project expanded my system administration knowledge with Docker and docker compose.
 I have run several Docker images by building them on Debian 11 which has been virtualized on VirtualBox 7.

 Launched containers using the docker-compose orchestrator.